parsingphase/takeAticket/README.md

 To create database file/schema:

-    sqlite3 db/app.db < sql/db.sql
+    sqlite3 db/app.db < sql/db-sqlite.sql
     sqlite3 db/app.db < vendor/jasongrimes/silex-simpleuser/sql/sqlite.sql

+or create a mysql database and a user with  DROP,SELECT,INSERT,UPDATE,DELETE permissions on that database, and load the following schema files:

+*  `sql/db-mysql.sql`
+*  `vendor/jasongrimes/silex-simpleuser/sql/mysql.sql`

 A symlink is currently required to make certain frontend resources available:

     ln -s ../components www/components

-To configure
+To configure the database and optional settings

     cp config/config.sample.php config/config.php

+The sample file is documented to help with setup.

-To load song library
+To load song the library from a spreadsheet:

     php cli/loadSongsDb path/to/songlib.xls

 (file format to follow but see `Phase\TakeATicket\SongLoader::$fileFields`)

-To start server
+To start the app in PHP's internal server.

     ./startServer.sh

-To run tests

-    ./vendor/bin/phing
+Running the app under any other server is left as an exercise to the reader.
+The document root is `/web`; refer to [Silex setup documentation](http://silex.sensiolabs.org/doc/web_servers.html) for further details.

 ## Usage

-Runs on localhost & all attached IPs at port 8080 (copy & edit startServer.sh to change this).
+Using the startServer script, the app runs on localhost & all attached IPs at port 8080 (copy & edit startServer.sh to change this).
-Visit http://localhost:8080 when server is running
+Visit http://localhost:8080 when the server is running.
+The URLs in the documentation below all assume that this is the server being used.

 ### Navigation
 **Icons:** Upcoming, Search, RSS feed, Queue Management, Login